 We provide a wide range of advocacy and advisory services in the UK and internationally.
 We pride ourselves on our approachable and friendly outlook and our ability to build strong relationships with clients.
 Our barristers have received over 40 individual rankings covering 15 practice areas across the legal directories, including in Civil Fraud, Commercial Litigation, Insolvency and Travel amongst others.
-We are supported by a highly experienced, friendly and responsive clerking team, headed by James Donovan.
+We are supported by a highly experienced, friendly and responsive practice management team, headed by James Donovan.

-Georgia has significant experience acting for and against banks and other financial institutions in all aspects of banking and financial services litigation.
-Georgia is habitually instructed by several of the “Big Four” banks alongside a variety of international banks on a wide range of banking and financial services disputes.
+Georgia has significant experience acting for and against banks and other financial institutions in all aspects of banking and financial services disputes.

 Georgia’s recent experience includes:

-Commercial Fraud and Asset Recovery
+Civil Fraud and Asset Recovery

 Georgia specialises in civil and commercial fraud.
 She primarily acts in litigation involving accessorial liability (including dishonest assistance and knowing receipt), asset recovery and tracing, breach of fiduciary and statutory duties, breach of trust, bribery, conspiracy, fraudulent misrepresentation and banking, financial and investment fraud.